Chris Gafner’s Attorney Profile

 Chris Gafner provides each client with the utmost professional service in an area of law that is complex, expansive, and evolving.
 The immigration process is filled with pitfalls and hurdles that can cause drastic delays and devastating denials if handled incorrectly.
 Therefore, Chris has developed a welcoming client style that ensures he personally knows the intricacies of each client’s immigration concerns.
 Additionally, he diligently follows immigration law developments to ensure his clients have the highest possibility of success.

 Chris Gafner has authored numerous immigration articles and has been published in professional publications, including Bender’s Immigration Bulletin and the Fordham Urban Law Journal.
-Many of his articles have focused on improving America’s ability to attract the best and brightest immigrants to the United States.
+His articles have focused on improving America’s ability to attract the best and brightest immigrants to the United States.
 He often examines how to improve the EB 1-1 “Extraordinary Abilities” Visa, the EB 1-2 “Outstanding Professor and Researcher” Visa, and the National Interest Waiver.
 He has also authored an article examining the fiancée visa (K-1 visa) and its two-year meeting requirement waiver.

 Chris Gafner is a graduate of Cornell University and received his law degree from Notre Dame Law School.
 While at Notre Dame Law School he spent a year studying in London, England at the Concannon Program of International Law.
 He was also a recipient of the Cliff Schmitthoff Memorial Scholarship.
 Following graduation he served as a judicial clerk in the Northern District of New York.
 As a judicial clerk, he assisted federal judges by researching federal caselaw.
 Upon completing his clerkship, Chris Gafner began working in New York City and quickly determined he would have a more meaningful and fulfilling career helping immigrants contribute to America’s economic and cultural growth.
 To that end, he founded Gafner Law Firm, P.C.